suited/suited.js/docs/architecture.md

 The [`dispatch`](https://github.com/suited/suited.js/blob/master/src/main/assets/js/dispatch.js) sends events to all plugins that have registered a callback for that event. [`Plugin`'s](https://github.com/suited/suited.js/blob/master/src/main/assets/js/plugin.js) can also fire events for others to consume.

 The framework generates some lifecycle events and there are some core runtime events related to default features such as changing Mode or slide.
-Lifecycle events are useful if you want your plugin to run some code or tranform the document after other transformations have run, for instance the Markdown plugin listens to the `PluginsLoaded` event and then walks the document transforming markdown into html, it wants the other plugins to be loaded as they may introduce extra dom elements that need to be taken into account.
+Lifecycle events are useful if you want your plugin to run some code or transform the document after other transformations have run, for instance the Markdown plugin listens to the `PluginsLoaded` event and then walks the document transforming markdown into html, it wants the other plugins to be loaded as they may introduce extra DOM elements that need to be taken into account.

 ### Lifecycle Events
 * `ConfigLoaded`:- Configuration has been been consolidated, defaults merges with user supplied overrides.